Director, Sustainability Studies Program

 Other Professional Activities

-With support from NSF TUES (Transforming Undergraduate Education in Science) program, developing inquiry-based learning materials and a project-based lab for three undergraduate chemistry courses that focus on sustainability.
+With support from NSF TUES (Transforming Undergraduate Education in Science) program, developed inquiry-based learning materials and a project-based lab for three undergraduate chemistry courses that focus on sustainability.

 With support from the Camille and Henry Dreyfus Foundation’s Special Grant Program in the Chemical Sciences, developed a series of hands-on workshops for high school students that link chemistry content to issues of sustainability.
-These workshops are offered through the Center for Science and Mathematics Education at Stony Brook University.
+These workshops are offered through the Institute for STEM Education at Stony Brook University.

 Photo above: Joy Pawirosetiko, an Honors College student who works with Dr. Sharon Pochron in Sustainability Studies, researched the effects of Roundup fertilizer on earthworms.
 From "President Stanley Joins International Coalition of Universities to Tackle Climate...